chinchay/cloud-goal-tracker/specifications.md

 # Classes definition
-The *Cloud Goal Tracker* program will help you to achieve your goals through gamification (turning your goals into a game) throught the use AWS DynamoDB cloud database and Python libraries to connect to the database for updating and visualization purposes.
-At a starting point, the user should register or authenticate into the program to create a new table in the cloud database or retrieve data from a previouly created table, respectively.
+The *Cloud Goal Tracker* program will help you to achieve your goals through gamification (turning goals achievement into a game) through an AWS DynamoDB cloud database and Python libraries to connect to the database for updating and visualization purposes.
+At a starting point, the user should register or authenticate into the program to create a new table in the cloud database or retrieve data from a previously created table, respectively.

 ## Auth